bruneval/molgw.org/docs/tuto_bench.md

-# Running a complete benchmark at once
+# Running series of calculations with python

 Here we use a python script to generate many input files for **MOLGW**.